Follow TV Tropes

 • Hot Potato: In the game mode "Bomb Chasers", one player gets a Cartoon Bomb.
 When it blows up, the other three players win.
 One can pass the bomb by bumping another kart; this will raise the timer to at least 30 seconds, so the victim has a chance to pass the bomb again.

-• Lighter and Softer: The game includes in its roster a fat, Laughably Evil version of Dracula as well as "Ninja", who actually is Gray Fox.
+• Lighter and Softer: The game includes in its roster a fat, Laughably Evil version of Dracula as well as "Ninja", who actually is a chibi version of Gray Fox.

 • Krazy Kart Racing meanwhile features characters such as Pyramid Head (recycled from New International Track & Field) and Robbie Rabbit, with Robbie in particular lacking the blood around his mouth that he has in his other appearances (for obvious reasons), instead basically looking like a cutesy bunny.